-To do this, extension brackets are to be mounted from the first scaffolding level at a height of approx. 2.20 m (see section 5.3.2).
-In this respect the scaffolder only works in the area secured by quardrails.
+To do this, extension brackets and the support prop are to be mounted from the first scaffolding level at a height of approx. 2.20 m (see section 5.3.2).
+In this respect the scaffolder only works in the area secured by guardrails.